 Hacking Sinema Futures Together

-COLLABORATIVE EVENT SERIES by SAVVY Contemporary, Network of Arab Alternative Screens and Sinema Transtopia
+With SAVVY Contemporary, Network of Arab Alternative Screens and Sinema Transtopia

 United Screens of SAVVY Contemporary, NAAS – Network of Arab Alternative Screens and Sinema Transtopia of bi’bak, are pleased to announce the launching of Hacking Sinema Futures Together, a succession of events taking place from February to June 2022 in Berlin and beyond.
 Together we acknowledge the urgent need for changes in the infrastructure of cinema.
 We come together to claim space – for the free circulation of our imaginaries and for cinemas to exist as friction zones, as spaces of reflection and recalibration of our realities.